Subscribe

 • Recurring expenses: $5,000 to $15,000 (maintenance and ongoing costs)

-Actual Gen AI development and implementation costs can vary based on specific project requirements, the availability of training data and in-house AI talent, and the location of your outsourcing partner.
-For the most accurate and current pricing, it’s advisable to consult with professionals or service providers directly.
+Actual Gen AI development and implementation costs will vary depending on the specific project requirements, availability of training data and in-house AI talent, and the location of your outsourcing partner.
+For the most accurate and up-to-date pricing, contact professionals or service providers directly.

-While $190,000 for a generative AI system might seem unreasonably expensive, the cost of building a generative AI solution using open-source foundation models might be lower than opting for a commercially available tool.
+While $190,000 for a generative AI system may appear prohibitively expensive, particularly for small and medium-sized businesses, the long-term cost of developing a generative AI solution using open-source foundation models may be less than that of using a commercial tool.

 Before ChatGPT gained attention, Latitude, a pioneering startup responsible for the AI-based adventure game called AI Dungeon, had been utilizing OpenAI’s GPT model for text generation.